Liberty University’s hiring practices and EEO Statement are fully

 deskwork or type on a keyboard.

-- Regularly required to hear and speak effectively to communicate
+• Regularly required to hear and speak in order to effectively

 about the building.